 The ends of the carbon frame rod after removal from the Ohm.
 One is missing the reinforcing plug and the other shows some splintering of the carbon.
 While overall this pack is very durable, we would love to see a more durable simple frame.

-The ULA Ohm 2.0 earned one of the highest overall scores in our review of ultralight backpacks.
+The ULA Ohm 2.0 is a high scoring pack.
 It does an excellent job carrying a variety of loads and is built with very durable fabric.
-That said, in the same weight and price range, we feel the Gossamer Gear Gorilla is a better pack overall.

 Taking in the view down to the Colorado River near Fruita, Colorado.
 This is a great pack, but we prefer the Gossamer Gear Gorilla's feature set.